gaoming96/TorchFlow/README.md

 3. Balancing the convergence of the discriminator and of the generator is a challenge: frequently the discriminator wins too easily at the beginning of training
 4. mode collapse, a failure mode in which just one image is learned (see playground/ProGAN for details)
+5. We don't know how great is the model.
+There are two LOSS in total.

 BEGAN: